Analysis of Algorithms, Computational Complexity, Communication Complexity,

 Jian Li is Tenured Associate Professor at Institute for Interdisciplinary Information Sciences Tsinghua University.
 He got his BSc degree from Sun Yat-sen (Zhongshan) University China MSc degree in computer science from Fudan University China and PhD degre

 Dr. Sun is an associated professor at the Institute for Interdisciplinary Information Sciences at Tsinghua University.
-His main research focuses on quantum computation ba
+His main research focuses on entanglement and error correction ba

 Stochastic Modeling and Analysis Optimization and Control Machine Learning and Sharing Economy